Introduction

 Mélodium, as software, can be essentially resumed as a single executable binary.

-The Mélodium binary doesn't require to be at any specific location on the system, and doesn't require more permissions nor privileges than a usual executable program.
-This said, it have to be in the PATH
+The Mélodium binary doesn’t require to be at any specific location on the system, and doesn’t require more permissions nor privileges than a usual executable program.
+This said, it have to be in the PATH of the user in order to work correctly with standalone Mélodium script and program files.

 If Mélodium has been installed through a system-dedicated installation method these requirements are met, such as with an installer on Windows or package on Linux.